dowlandaiello/ic-sandbox/README.md

 ## In Progress

 I am currently working on a more formal compiler from a high level language to my interaction combinator VM.
 Specifically, I am working on a compiler in Lean from the BCKW combinators to the interaction combinators.
-So far, I have prototyped an implementation of the BCKW combinators in the interaction combinator paradigm, pictured below.
+So far, I have prototyped an implementation of the BCKW combinators in the interaction combinator paradigm, pictured in an abbreviated form below.
+Note that decoder agents are omitted in places whewre they are obvious.

 ![pic 1](./.github.img/BCKW_-_page_1.png)
 ![pic 2](./.github.img/BCKW_-_page_2.png)